tonikelope/coronapoker/docs/SECURITY.md

 - **N-1 collusion.** Pure consensus systems cannot detect this.
 The victim will see divergent receipts and can choose not to settle.
 - **First-contact MITM without password.** TOFU has no anchor on first contact.
 The identicon dialog exists precisely to give you an OOB comparison option.
 Always pin a password for first-time games with new peers.
 - **The optional Google Translate TTS** for fast-chat readout makes outbound requests to `translate.google.com`.
 Disable TTS if you want a fully air-gappable session.
+- **Unlimited thinking with the think-time limit disabled.** When the table turns the think-time limit off, the game allows a player to think for as long as they want, on purpose.
+The host cannot then tell a slow human apart from a peer withholding its action, so it imposes no betting deadline in that mode.
+A player who stalls the table this way is removed with a **manual kick**, not automatically.
+- **A hostile host flooding a client over the binary channel.** The rate limits and AUTO-EXPEL protect the **host** from a client.
+A client at a hostile host's table is already at that host's mercy for the whole game, so the client-side binary path is not hardened the same way.
+The client's remedy is the one it always has, which is to leave.

 ---